-This was highlighted at a symposium hosted by the Women in Wine organization at the University of California, Davis, where a dialogue on ‘Sustainability in the Wine Industry’ took place.
+This was highlighted at a symposium hosted by the Women in Wine organization at the University of California, Davis, where a dialogue on sustainability in wine took place.
 With a diverse panel of industry experts, the event shared a variety of insights, revealing the multifaceted nature of sustainability.
 From eco-friendly viticulture practices to equitable marketing efforts, the speakers, drawing from their personal experiences, shed light on the nuanced ways in which sustainability plays a role in the wine industry.

 Read on as we explore how sustainability is being redefined in vineyards and beyond, laying the groundwork for resilience and the growth of women’s roles within the wine industry.